buddi56/My_Notes_For_Android_Building/Compile_LineageOS/Start-LOS-build-Mega-Upload.md

         megaput <file> -u <username> -p <password>

-**Note:** *Mega is not allowing new users to upload files.
+**Note:** *Mega is not allowing new users (accounts made after 11/06/2018) to upload files.
 The memory you use for ccache is permanent (You cannot use that storage for storing files).*